max-leontiev/url-in-title/README.md

 ## License

-This project is licensed under the GPLv3 License - see the LICENSE.txt file for details.
+This project is licensed under the GPLv3 License - see the [LICENSE.txt](LICENSE.txt) file for details.\
+Copyright © 2023 Max Leontiev